 The strategy follows a process where the client is involved in all stages: Current situation, Research and Insights, Hypotheses, Strategy plan and Implementation.

 Great design begins with creativity, responsiveness and goal focus.
-Our work in graphic design covers the entire production process for digital or printed material – like front-end design, graphic profile, product packaging and marketing materials.
+My work in graphic design covers the entire production process for digital or printed material – like front-end design, graphic profile, product packaging and marketing materials.

-We work in Illustrator, Photoshop, InDesign and After Effects.
+I work in Illustrator, Photoshop, InDesign and After Effects.

 Target group analysis